 you."
 He kept his tone light.

-She did not reply as she let
+She didn't reply as she let

 the door close behind her.